Control of spatiotemporal chaos by stochastic resetting: Deterministic coupled logistic map

 The coupled logistic map consists of a one-dimensional chain of $L$ sites where each site hosts a single logistic map that interacts diffusively with its nearest neighbors.
 At time $n=0$, the state of the system is specified by the vector $x_0 = \{x_{0,\,i} \}_{i=1\ldots L}$ with $|x_{0,\,i}| \leq 1$.
 The deterministic dynamics are generated by

 with the nonlinear vector map

 together with periodic boundary conditions.
-Here, $f(x) = \alpha \, x(1-x)$ is the logistic function with the parameter $\alpha \in [0,4]$ and $0< c < 1$ is a diffusion parameter.
+Here, $f(x) = \alpha \, x(1-x)$ is the logistic function with the parameter $\alpha \in [0,4]$ and $0< c < 1$ is a diffusion parameter (the term in brackets is a discrete version of the one-dimensional Laplacian).
 This ensures the multidimensional interval $[0,1]^L$ is stable under the coupled logistic map.
 In practice, we work with $\alpha=4$ and $c=0.1$ for which we have carefully checked that the deterministic dynamics reach a stationary state that is both uniform in space and time.
 This is illustrated in Fig.~\ref{fig:distribution} where the local marginal of the stationary distribution is plotted at sites $i=1$ and $i = (L-1)/2$.
 For comparison, we also plot $p_{\rm st}(x) = 1/(\pi \sqrt{x(1-x)})$ which is the stationary distribution of the logistic map (at $c=0$).

 The OTOC of the deterministic dynamics is defined as

 At $n = 0$, this is simply $D_{0,\,ij} = \delta_{ij}$.
 For $n \geq 1$, the chain rule offers a convenient representation as a matrix product

 where we introduced the Jacobian matrix